DFE-Digital/sdd-technical-documentation/how_to_guides/add_security_headers.md

 Further information can be found at https://github.com/andrewlock/NetEscapades.AspNetCore.SecurityHeaders

-## Install the NetEscapades.AspNetCore.SecurityHeaders.TagHelpers nuget package
+### Install the NetEscapades.AspNetCore.SecurityHeaders.TagHelpers nuget package

-Install this additional package to use the `asp-add-nonce` tag helper in scripts
+Install this additional package to use the `asp-add-nonce` tag helper

 ```
 PM> Install-Package NetEscapades.AspNetCore.SecurityHeaders.TagHelpers